7 places to find free audio books

 Between the public domain, free audio books trials, and the public libraries, there are quite a few ways to grab audio books free when you need something great to listen to.

-10 places to get audio books free
+7 places to get audio books free

 Audible

-Audible isn’t free, but you CAN sign up for a 30-day free trial and get two free audio books of your choice, and you’ll own them forever, even if you cancel your free trial before it converts to a paid account.
+Audible isn’t free, but you CAN sign up for a 30-day free trial and get a free audio book of your choice, and you’ll own them forever, even if you cancel your free trial before it converts to a paid account.
 If you need some suggestions for audio books, here is a list of 25 of my favorites across a variety of genres.
 And I also wrote this post earlier this year with everything you could want to know about Audible.

 Audiobooks.com